bioinfo-pf-curie/mpiSORT/docs/README.md

 ## Filesystems

+As the programs use MPI fonctions for reading and writing you can take advantage of a parallel file system.
+To speed-up reading and writing you can set the striping of your data.
+The striping tells the number of file servers you want to use and the size of data blocks on each server.
+You can compare the striping of the file with the mapping process used in Hadoop.
+This is the way your data are distributed among the servers of your file system.
+This kind of optimization accelerate drastically the IO operations.

+Standard software (Samtools, Sambamba, Picard,... ) don't take into account the underlying distributed file system and low latency interconnexion when MPI does.

 ### Parallel file system configuration:

 MPI improves IOs by means of parallelization.

 On parallel file system like Lustre, GPFS one way of accelerating IO is to stripe them across servers.
-You chose the number of servers with the striping factor and the size of chunks with the striping size.
+You can choose the number of servers with the striping factor and the size of chunks with the striping size.

 Before running and compile you must tell the programm how the input data is striped on Lustre and how to stripe the output data.
 The parallel writing and reading are done via the MPI finfo structure in the first line of mpiSort.c.

 For reading and set the Lustre buffer size.
 To do that edit the code of mpiSort.c and change the parameters in the header part.
 After tuning parameters recompile the application.

-If you are familiar with MPI IO operation you can also test different commands collective, double buffered, data sieving.
+If you are familiar with MPI IO operations you can also test different commands collective, double buffered, data sieving.
 In file write.c in the function writeSam, writeSam_unmapped, writeSam_discordant.

 The default parameters of the programm are unharmed for other filesystem.